Bram Fischer: Professional and political activities

-Fischer joined the Communist Party of South Africa (SACP) in the 1940s and soon rose to leadership positions.
+Fischer joined the Communist Party of South Africa (CPSA) in the 1940s and soon rose to leadership positions.
 The CPSA had a close relationship with the African National Congress (ANC) and in 1943, Fischer co-authored revisions to the constitution of the ANC.
 In 1946 he was charged with incitement arising out of his position as a leader of the CPSA and the African Mine Workers' Strike of that year.
 After the CPSA was dissolved and banned in 1950, he became Chairman of the illegal South African Communist Party when it was established underground in 1953.

 Alongside Issy Maisels and others, Fischer played an integral role on the defense team in the Treason Trial of 1956 – 1961 where Mandela and many other anti-apartheid activists were acquitted on 29 March 1961.
 In his autobiography, Mandela affectionately recalls Fischer reading the left wing publication New Age at his table during the trial proceedings.

 Fischer led Nelson Mandela's legal defence team at the Rivonia Trial of 1963 – 1964.
 By a coincidence, Fischer had not been present at the raid on Liliesleaf Farm, although he had in fact been part of the trusted Rivonia inner circle.
 A number of documents seized by authorities were in his handwriting.

 Mandela and co-defendants were sentenced to life imprisonment instead of the death penalty, which the state prosecutor Percy Yutar had been asking for.
 This was considered a victory for the defence.
 International pressure also played a role.
 At this time, Fischer's role as leader of the SACP was unknown even to his closest white friends.

 After the verdict, Bram Fischer visited the Rivonia trial prisoners on Robben Island to discuss the question of an appeal in their case.
 Wishing to protect the prisoners, he did not tell them of his wife’s death one week earlier.
 After the meeting, Mandela learned about Mrs. Fischer's death and wrote to Fischer, a letter that his prison guards never delivered.
-A few days later Fischer was himself arrested, held in solitary confinement for three days and then released.
+A few days later, Fischer was himself arrested, held in solitary confinement for three days and then released.
 On 23 September 1964, he was again arrested and joined the 12 white men and women facing charges of being members of the illegal South African Communist Party.

+The 1964 State versus Abram Fischer legal procedure accused Abram Fischer of: